 CHILD FRIENDLY URBAN DESIGN

 Background of Child Friendly Urban Design In recent decades, we have experienced the rapid growth of cities.
 But low-quality urban public spaces deprive children of the opportunity to enjoy themselves in the city.
 In 1996, the United Nations Children’s Fund officially launched “Children’s Friendly Cities Initiative” (CFCI).
-There are many countries participating globally.
-At the same Read the full article…
+In fact, there are many countries participating globally.
+At Read the full article…

 FOUR BASIC CONDITIONS FOR CHILDREN FRIENDLY URBAN DESIGN